 Poly beta hydroxybutyrate-co-beta-hydroxyvalerate – PHBV

-Nylon 66 and nylon 6 are synthetic polymers that are widely used in daily life, synthesized by adipic acid polycondensation and hexamethylenediamine (HMDA) polymerization and ring-opening polymerization, respectively.
+Nylon 66 and nylon 6 are synthetic polymers that are widely used in daily life, synthesized by adipic acid and hexamethylenediamine (HMDA) polymerization.

 Nylon is the trade name for a form of thermoplastic polyamide.
 It was first developed in the mid-1930s by DuPont engineers, and has been used in almost every industry since then.
 Nylon polyamide has a wide range of uses, including rope, gears, and even storages.
-It is usually formed into fibers that can be used in microfilaments and yarns but also cast.
+It is usually formed into fibers that can be used in microfilaments and yarns.

 One of the most common types of plastic is polyethylene, also known as polythene.
 There are several different polyethylene forms, most of which are defined by the chemical formula (C2H4)n.